 This post was updated after publication to include comments from the communication district’s attorney.

-*Correction: This story originally reported that nine of the board’s 11 members are city employees.
+*Corrections: This story originally reported that nine of the board’s 11 members are city employees.
 The correct number is seven out of the 11 members.
+In addition, a statement originally attributed to attorney Juan Lizarraga was actually authored by another attorney, Benjamin Chapman.